ilhambo/.comDocumentation/SetUp/visualstudio.md

   * /Scripts
   * /Views
   * and any additional folders that contain files your site will need in order to fully function
-- Include the /.git folder
-- Check the *Show all files* option in Visual Studio
-- Include all folders and files in your project and save

 ##Update .gitignore
 You may need to add a few entries to your .gitignore file so they are not deployed to your umbraco.io site.
 For example, you can add these to your .gitignore file (you may have more to add as well):